Learning Objectives

 color=color, label=label)

-# Mark peak hardness position
+# Mark the peak hardness position

 peak_idx = np.argmax(hardness)